tdziurko/tdziurko.github.io/source/_posts/2016-11-07-elon-musk-amazing-entrepreneur-difficult-person-book-review.markdown

 in X.com - an online financial service which was merged with its direct competitor and then renamed into [PayPal](https://www.paypal.com).
 This company was sold for around 1.5 billion USD.

-After this sale, he launched [Tesla](https://www.tesla.com/) and [SpaceX](http://www.spacex.com/) - two his most renowned companies right now.
+After this sale, he launched [Tesla](https://www.tesla.com/) and [SpaceX](http://www.spacex.com/) - his two the most renowned companies right now.
 The former builds electric cars, the latter sends rockets into space and aims to send astronauts to Mars and launch a colony there "making humans a Multiplanetary Specie".

 {% img center /images/blog/2016/11/space_x.jpg 400 %}